Home

 Human error can have significant costs and impacts, but by implementing practical error reduction techniques and tools like YOUFactors, individuals and organisations can create a safer and more efficient environment.

-cost of human errorcost of human error
+cost of human error

 Human Error blights everyday life, whether in vehicles, at workplaces, or online.
 We might not like hearing this particular truth, but the stats are overwhelming!
 Take a look at some of the figures we've gathered—and ask yourself this question, what prep steps and new habits would make an Error Busting difference?